 Tina teaches yoga history and philosophy, yogic physiology, meditation and iRest Yoga Nidra and iRest meditation courses and is available for private yoga, somatics and iRest appointments.

-Tina is a Level 2 member of Yoga Australia, a member of the Yoga Teachers Institute of South Australia, a Level 1 Hanna Somatics Exercise Coach and an IRI Certified iRest Teacher®.
+Tina is a Level 2 member of Yoga Australia, a member of the Yoga Teachers Institute of South Australia, a Level 1 Somatics Exercise Coach in style of Thomas Hanna, an IRI Certified iRest Teacher® and registered Meditation Teacher with Meditation Australia.

 Tina draws on skills built in previous careers to produce regular event update emails and a quality monthly e-newsletters for the studio On the Mat to which she contributes articles she writes in her blog, At Home in the Self.